Brittany Bell

 Brittany Mesa Bell (born November 9, 1987) is an American model, dancer, and beauty pageant titleholder who was crowned Miss Guam 2014 and represented Guam at Miss Universe 2014, where she was unplaced.
 She had previously been crowned Miss Arizona USA 2010 and represented Arizona in Miss USA 2010.

 Career

 Bell was born and raised in Barrigada, Guam, to a Chamorro mother and a father of Native American, West Indian and African American heritage.

 In 2009, she was crowned Miss Arizona USA 2010, as well as Miss Congeniality, As Miss Arizona, she went on to compete in the Miss USA 2010 but did not advance beyond the opening round at the pageant held in Las Vegas, Nevada, on May 16, 2010.

-Bell spent three seasons as a dancer for the Phoenix Suns of the NBA.
+Bell spent three seasons as an NBA cheerleader, working for the Phoenix Suns.
 She graduated from Arizona State University in 2009 with a bachelor's degree in broadcast journalism.

-Bell was crowned Miss Guam Universe 2014 and competed at Miss Universe 2014.
+Bell was crowned Miss Guam Universe 2014 and competed against others at Miss Universe 2014.

 Personal life

-She and actor Nick Cannon have three children: a son born in 2017, a daughter born in 2020 and a son born in 2022.
+She has given birth to three of actor Nick Cannon's 12 children, born in 2017, 2020, and 2022.